stashapp/stash/ui/v2.5/src/docs/en/Captions.md

 Where `{language_code}` is defined by the [ISO-6399-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (2 letters) standard and `ext` is the file extension.
 Captions files without a language code will be labeled as Unknown in the video player but will work fine.

-To enable detection of these files during a scan, make sure to toggle the `Search for caption files` scan option on.

 Scenes with captions can be filtered with the `captions` criterion.